Rachid-Koucha/crtn/README.md

 ```
 The latters provide some small example programs in their _EXAMPLES_ section.
 ### <a name="8_2_API_overw"></a>8.2 Overview of the API

+The API is similar to the pthread's one.

 A coroutine is created with `crtn_spawn()`.
 The latter returns a unique coroutine identifier (cid).